senzing-garage/ibm-openshift-guide/docs/helm-rabbitmq-db2/README.md

 ### Install senzing-debug Helm chart

-This deployment provides a pod that can be used to view Persistent Volumes.
+This deployment provides a pod that can be used to view Persistent Volumes and run Senzing utility programs.

 1. Install chart.
    Example: